 - advanced features available to everyone;

 Unfortunately, the data model of this generation does not allow compatibility with the previous Universal Analytics version.
 For this reason, it is not currently possible to transfer data from Universal Analytics to this version.
-To learn about an alternative strategy, read the article Google Universal Analytics vs GA4, you can learn more about all the advantages of configuring the new GA4 property.
+To know the differences between the two versions, read the article Google Universal Analytics vs GA4, you can learn more about all the advantages of configuring the new GA4 property.